Determining the balance of power

 Home field advantage?

-While Trump’s approval ratings suggest Democrat challenger Joe Biden has an opening, it’s also true that incumbents have generally had a home field advantage.
+While President Trump’s approval ratings suggest Democrat challenger Joe Biden has an opening, it’s also true that incumbents have generally had a home field advantage.
 History shows that voters’ presidential preferences have been cyclical: It’s been uncommon for the White House to be occupied by either party for just one term—and it’s been just as uncommon for it to remain in one party’s control for more than two terms.

 How has the stock market performed under different administrations?

-Despite the unknowns in November, investors can take confidence in the fact that the stock market has always been much more a reflection of the country's economic prospects than its political tenor.
+Despite the unknowns in November, investors can have confidence in the fact that the stock market has always been much more a reflection of the country's economic prospects than its political tenor.
 Over the past 40 years, two Democratic administrations topped the list of the best market environments, although the market has generally shown resilience regardless of which party occupies the White House.

 A rise in interest rates typically causes bond prices to fall.
 The longer the average maturity of the bonds held by a fund, the more sensitive a fund is likely to be to interest-rate changes.
 The yield earned by a fund will vary with changes in interest rates.